Stimpy's Cartoon Show: Plot

 Stimpy spends a long time in the basement trying to make an animated film, attracting Ren's attention.
 He is motivated by his idolization of Wilbur Cobb, a successful animator past his prime.
 Ren tries to discourage him from doing it, but he notices that Stimpy actually has talent; he had won a reputable award, which led to Ren feeling guilty about his own lack of talent.
 He wants to help Stimpy, but knowing he cannot draw or contribute much to production, he bursts out into tears.
 In order to cheer Ren up, Stimpy assigns him as the producer, which Ren finds tempting due to its seeming lack of work and stealing the credit from the animator, prompting him to happily accept the offer.
 This proves to be Stimpy's undoing.

 Stimpy works tirelessly on the cartoon.
 Ren squanders their money on a luxurious lifestyle while he abusively limits Stimpy's budget and time, to the point that Stimpy has to pay Ren for pencils and making his own paper.
 One night, Stimpy is almost finished on the storyboards, only for Ren (dressed as John Kricfalusi) to appear, where he mercilessly destroys most of the scenes save for four unrelated scenes.
 Stimpy is horrified and heartbroken by the undoing of his work.

 Finally completed a barely acceptable storyboard, Stimpy animates the film by himself, spending countless days and nights laboring.
 He is overworked and physically and mentally fatigued, but Wilbur Cobb's portrait inspires him to finish the job.
-Stimpy edits the film on a stationary bicycle while Ren happily cuts the film randomly with scissors.
+Stimpy edits the film on a hand-cranked viewer while Ren happily cuts the film randomly with scissors.
 He finally finishes the film, collapsing out of exhaustion.

 Stimpy shows the film to Ren, who had worsened his already lavish habits.
 Despite Stimpy's exhaustion ruining the film, Ren approves it; they then bring it to Wilbur Cobb, who is revealed to be a senile old man whose body is falling apart.
 Wilbur lectures the duo, implying that he had become successful for ripping off animators before fighting in both World Wars; he devolves into rambling nonsense while his ear and teeth drop out, horrifying the duo.

 Wilbur and the duo finally watch the finished product, a well-animated but nonsensical film starring "Explodey the Pup" titled "I Like Pink"; he likes it.
-It is later revealed that Wilbur is in prison, on death row for an unspecified crime apparently severe enough to be sentenced to death.
+It is later revealed that Wilbur is in prison, on death row for an unspecified crime apparently severe enough for the death penalty.
 The trio sit in the electric chair as Wilbur pulls the switch, resulting in all three of them being electrocuted to death, ending the episode.